routegy/routegy-docs/app/docs/how-to/print-qr-codes.md

 <CaptionedImage
   src="/images/modals/personal-office-coffee-machine-download-app.png"
-  alt="Image of the app dialog and highlighting the download button in the Routegy admin app" width="90%"
+  alt="The app dialog and highlighting the download button in the Routegy admin app" width="90%"
 />